input-output-hk/decentralized-software-updates/README.md

 reproducible software builds, but also reproducible document builds across developers machines.
 This means that anybody who clones this code should be able to build the software and documents without requiring any additional setup other than having `nix` installed.
-But of course, the use of `nix` is not required.
+However, the use of `nix` is not required.

 When using `nix` it is recommended that you setup the cache, so that it can reuse built artifacts, reducing the compilation times dramatically: